Grand Prix (pinball): Gameplay

 The game is set to 3 or 5 ball play, and is controlled with a manual plunger and two flippers.
 Changing the number of balls changes some of the scoring and bonus features.

 The top eject hole advances the bonus on both sides, and the spinners each advance the bonus on one side only.
 The left and right eject holes score the bonus lit on that side of the machine.
 When the ball drains the bonus is collected from the side indicated by a red arrow.
 Four stars in the middle of the playfield each multiply the bonus and can be lit be completing pairs of drop targets.
 An extra ball is lit in one inlane by completing two pairs of targets, and the special is lit by completing the third or fourth star.

 The spinners are increased in value when the bonus on that side reaches the maximum 50,000.

 Reception

 When put on test locations, feedback from players indicated this would be a successful game.

 In a review for Play Meter Roger Sharpe rated the game 3.5/4.
 After calling 1976 the year of the spinner, the reviewer noted that skill from both flippers was needed to hit the games two spinners.
 The game was found to play fast, with action in the thumper bumpers where nudging was recommended.
 The use of color in the artwork produced by Ad Poster was appreciated.

+Steve Kordek thought Grand Prix was a "great game".